poiru/irssi-screencmd/README.md

 Usage
 -------
-To install, simply copy `screencmd.pl` to your irssi plugins directory.
+To install, simply copy `screencmd.pl` to your irssi plugins directory and load it with `/script load screencmd.pl`.
 For further usage instructions, refer to `screencmd.pl`.

 License
 -------